 My name is Frank and I run a travel agency based in Bogota, Colombia.
 If you have any feedback or suggestions, please write them in our comments section.
 Thank you and have a great trip to Colombia!

-Visiting the Comuna 13 in Medellin
+Graffiti Tour in the Comuna 13

 Something that I still remember is the welcome speech and the introduction ritual.
 We all had to hug each other and introduce ourselves to each other.
 Most people didn’t know each other but nobody really felt uncomfortable.
 When we were done with the introduction we walked over to the street and waited to catch one off the buses to bring us uphill.
 After a fifteen minutes ride we arrived at the bottom off the district.

 From there, the neighborhood did not look like anything special, but as we started to walk into it I realized how calm it actually felt.
-Also it was very strange that in such a remote place quite a lot of tourists were walking around.
+Also, it was very strange that in such a remote place quite a lot of tourists were walking around.
 Mostly young people and many blond girls.
 This was kind of very funny to me as I know how Colombian men usually react to blond girls, but there nobody bothered them, which was great.
 This is the way one can enjoy a Colombia travel.

 Kabala lead us to the first corner and started to explain the history of the Comuna 13 and how life was there some 10 years ago.
 He also introduced us to a shop which made the best empanadas in town.
-Of course everybody tried some and he was right, they were quite tasty.
+Of course, everybody tried some and he was right, they were quite tasty.
 It was amazing how much graffiti was everywhere, almost every wall was a piece of art.
 Some were really stunning and I couldn’t take my eyes off them.
-Fortunately I had my camera with me!
+Fortunately, I had my camera with me!